 A root canal is one of the best alternatives to losing a tooth.
 When the root and nerve are removed from your tooth, what’s left is often strong enough to anchor the tooth and preserve your jaw integrity.
 The hole in your tooth is filled with a strong resin and then capped.

 When the pulp in one of your teeth becomes diseased and infected, a root canal procedure is necessary.
-Your tooth pulp is soft connecting tissue underneath your teeth’s enamel and dentin layers.
-Consisting largely of blood vessels and nerves, tooth pulp becomes sensitive when inflamed.
+Your tooth pulp is soft connecting tissue underneath your teeth’ enamel and dentin layers.
+Consisting largely of blood vessels and nerves, the tooth pulp becomes sensitive when inflamed.
 Pulpitis is the term for the inflammation of your tooth pulp.

 While pulpitis is usually reversible if caught early, extreme cases cause root canal pain — pain the root of your tooth — and require removal of the diseased and infected pulp in a root canal procedure.
 If you’re suffering from root canal pain, rest assured that you’re not alone.
 Dentists and oral surgeons perform more than 15 million root canal procedures each year in America.